hashworks-code/littlebrahma.v2/_workpage1/Paketobrand.md

 finallogo: "paketo.svg"

-meaningTitle: "Meaning behind the Logo"
+meaningTitle: "Meaning behind the logo"
 meaningpara: "The logo encompasses the idea of packing a code and pushing it for deployment.
 The sprites showcasing movement is an abstract representation of word DevOps. in morse code"
 meaningImage: "paketomean.svg"
 enigmalogo: "paketobreak.svg"